sammo3182/regioncode/README.md

 regioncode
 =========

-Inspired by Professor Vincent Arel-Bundock's well-known [`countrycode`](https://joss.theoj.org/papers/10.21105/joss.00848), `regioncode` is indigenous version for China studies.
+Inspired by Vincent Arel-Bundock's well-known [`countrycode`](https://joss.theoj.org/papers/10.21105/joss.00848), `regioncode` is an indigenous version for China studies.

-Chinese government gives unique geocodes for each county, city, and provincial level administrative unit.
+The Chinese government gives unique geocodes for each county, city, and provincial-level administrative unit.
 The geocodes were consistently adjusted to matched the national and regional plans of development, taking the new centrally-administered municipality Chongqing (1997) and new state-level new area Xiong'an (2016) as examples.

-The package is developed to conquer the difficulties to match regional data across years due such geocodes adjustments.
+The package is developed to conquer the difficulties to match regional data across years due to such geocodes adjustments.
 In the current version, `regioncode` enables seamlessly converting regions' formal names, common-used names, and geocodes between each other and across thirty-four years from 1986.

 To install: